Fossil Rim Snake Trio Slithers Into Spotlight

 Of course, even the most humble of snakes may hiss, coil, puff up, or bite if confronted by a threat.
 Indeed, these behaviors can scare people and endanger the snake.

 But, if you encounter a snake, the best thing to do is leave it alone.
-Come visit us at Fossil Rim to explore and learn more about these fascinating animals!
+Once the Children’s Animal Center reopens, we would love for you to come learn more about these fascinating animals!

 -Kristina Borgstrom, Children’s Animal Center Supervisor